 USA Double Reed Day

 This year's USA Double Reed Day will take place on Saturday, March 2nd, 2019 here at the Laidlaw Performing Arts Center!
-We are very excited to welcome Jaren and Ben Atherholt as this year's guest artists, and look forward to next year -- stay tuned for 2020 details!
+We are very excited to welcome Jaren and Benjamin Atherholt as this year's guest artists, and look forward to next year -- stay tuned for 2020 details!

 If you have any questions, please contact the event host, Dr. Mindock!

 Noted for playing the bassoon “with such a smooth tone…it reached the ears like a gentle summer breeze” by Twin Cities Arts Reader, Benjamin Atherholt enjoys a versatile career as chamber musician, educator, and orchestral musician.
 Ben plays Assistant Principal Bassoon and Contrabassoon with the Louisiana Philharmonic Orchestra, and Contrabassoon with the Chautauqua Symphony Orchestra since 2006 & 2015 respectively.
 He is the bassoonist and primary composer and arranger for Lyrica Baroque and has been the Instructor of Bassoon at Loyola since 2010.
 Ben plays a Mollenhauer Contrabassoon and a Heckel Bassoon and holds a B.M. in performance and composition from Oberlin Conservatory.